hernandezb3/llama-on-uconn-hpc/README.md

     - Are you new to Docker?
 The Resources folder contains a file called docker.sh with Terminal commands to build an Ollama Docker container using Docker commands.
 This allows you to build the container locally before using Apptainer on HPC.

 ## Context and Pre-Requisites
-The demo is documented with the following assumptions:
+The demo is documented under the following assumptions:
 - Personal Device:
     - Mac Operating System (OS)
     - [VS Code](https://code.visualstudio.com) Interactive Development Environment (IDE)